 - Snoezelen sensory stimulation.

-Although there are many more and certainly others will be developí in the future.
-Olazarán et al point out, after a systematic review of the available literature on non-pharmacological therapies (NPTs), that “NPTs can realistically and affordably contribute to the improvement and management of care in the EATR (both of the patients and of the caregivers).
-Unlike what happens with drugs, non-pharmacological interventions are usually low-cost, with spending focusí on human resources, and not on the use of costly technologies or drugs” (Olazarán et al, 2010, p.171).
+Although there are many more and certainly others will be developed in the future.
+Olazarán et al note, after a systematic review of the available literature on non-pharmacological therapies (NPTs) that “NPTs can realistically and affordably contribute to the improvement and management of care in EATR (both of the patients and of the caregivers).
+Unlike what happens with drugs, non-pharmacological interventions are usually low cost, focusing spending on human resources, and not on the use of costly technologies or drugs” (Olazarán et al, 2010, p.171).

-Non-pharmacological therapies (NPTs) can be aimí at the patient, at the caregiver and at the professional caregiver.
-“Complementary therapies basí on Physical Activity and rehabilitation, cognitive stimulation and occupational therapy with music, animals and art, applií and maintainí over time, are an alternative that, whether combiní or alone, are effective in preventing, stopping and slowing the symptoms of Alzheimer’s disease, especially in the initial phase” (Ruiz-Hernández et al, 2023, p.18).
+Non-pharmacological therapies (NPTs) can be patient-oriented, caregiver-oriented and professional caregiver-oriented.
+“Complementary therapies based on Physical Activity and rehabilitation, cognitive stimulation and occupational therapy with music, animals and art, applied and maintained over time, are an alternative that, whether combined or alone, are effective in preventing, slowing and decelerating the symptoms of Alzheimer’s disease, especially in the initial phase” (Ruiz-Hernández et al, 2023, p.18).

 Conclusion

-Thus, although this article úlls short of detailing all the benefits of non-pharmacological therapies (NPT) in the intervention of the psychological and behavioral symptoms of dementia (SPCD), it is possible to state that meeting the patient’s basic neís, adapting the environment, training the caregiver, providing continuous counseling and support to patients, are powerful tools for preventing their appearance.
+Thus, although this article falls short of detailing all the benefits of non-pharmacological therapies (NPT) in the intervention of the psychological and behavioral symptoms of dementia (SPCD), it is possible to affirm that meeting the patient’s basic needs, adapting the environment, caregiver training, continuous counseling and support for patients are powerful tools to prevent their appearance.

 Once these symptoms appear, the first response should not be pharmacological but, on the contrary, identify the primary or destabilizing symptoms and intervene on them.

-Thus, in real life the management of the psychological and behavioral symptoms of dementia largely depends on the capacity and willingness of the caregiver and institutions to collaborate with environmental measures, to implement stimulation programs and the use of non-pharmacological therapies, making use of míications within a care plan designí, evaluatí and personalizí by a multidisciplinary team; this will avoid unwantí complications and, above all, lead to a better quality of life for the patient.
+In real life, therefore, the management of the psychological and behavioral symptoms of dementia largely depends on the caregiver’s and institutions’ ability and willingness to collaborate with those environmental measures, implement stimulation programs and use non-pharmacological therapies, making use of pharmacies within a care plan designed, evaluated and personalized by a multidisciplinary team; this will avoid unwanted complications and, above all, lead to a better quality of life for the patient.

 “This article has been translated.
 Link to the original article in Spanish:”